Bourton Rovers F.C.: Notable players

 Over time, Bourton Rovers have been represented by a number of players who have had notable dedication, leadership or have a high profile.
-Chris Hughes is likely the most famous name to be part of the squad, having to occasionally take breaks from the football season for reality television.
-Danny Way, who also served under Scott Powles, was a profilic captain and goalscorer, being part of the squad that won the Hellenic League.
+Chris Hughes is a famous name to be part of the squad, having to occasionally take breaks from the football season for reality television.
+Danny Way, who also served under Scott Powles, was a prolific captain and goalscorer, being part of the squad that won the Hellenic League.
 Bourton had previously fought off interest from Moreton Rangers, however, he joined Fairford Town in the early 2020s.
 Other team captains have also been Craig Gilson in 2017-18 and Charlie Vinton in 2015-2016.